 Years back I was taught that the frequency range for intelligible speach was 300hz – 3.4Khz.
 I find that lots of bass makes signals harder to copy, especially when they are weak.
 Which is exactly why the military and aviation communications limit the bass response.

 Why spend lots of money on expensive ‘studio’ microphones and other fancy audio stuff when all it does is make your signal less readable?
 Is it the just the dealers making money again?
-Is it the desire to be different or ‘one-upmanship’?
+Is it the desire to be different/better that other ops?
 Or is it a lack of understanding of what radio communication is about?